freeCodeCamp/guide/src/pages/python/import-statements/index.md

 ## Sorting Imports

-Imports  with Python are generally sorted alphabetically and you can find some information to sort them, the most popular one is PEP8.
+Good practice is to sort `import` modules in three groups - standard library imports, related third-party imports, and local imports.
+Within each group it is sensible to sort alphabetically by module name.
+You can find [more information in PEP8](https://www.python.org/dev/peps/pep-0008/?#imports).

-One of the most important thing for Python language is readabilty so alphabetically sorted modules are quicker to read and searchable.
-Also It is easier to verify that something is imported, and avoids duplicated imports.
+One of the most important thing for Python language is legibility, and alphabetically sorting modules are quicker to read and search.
+Also it is easier to verify that something is imported, and avoid duplicated imports.

-According to few references from reputable sites and repositories also popularity, Alphabetical ordering is the way.